DankoKr/snakeGame/README.md

  npm run dev
 ```

+## Playable Devices

+The game is compatible with all devices except mobile, as it relies on keyboard controls and is not optimized for smaller screen sizes.

 ## Acknowledgements

 - [D3.js](https://d3js.org/) - Data-Driven Documents library for SVG rendering.
 - [TypeScript](https://www.typescriptlang.org/) - Typed JavaScript at Any Scale.

 Enjoy playing the game! 🐍🎮

+## Issues

+Currently the music is played after the user presses a button instead of as soon as the game starts.